giancorzo/ruby-saas-boilerplate/README.md

-Talent Hacking
+Ruby Saas Boilerplate
 ================

-This project implements the main features needed to support the "A" Method of recruting allowing people to recruit easily and allways in the same way.
+Ruby project that includes everything you need to create a saas project.

 ### Getting Set Up

-This site runs on **Ruby 2.3.1** and **Rails 4.2.1**
+This site runs on **Ruby 2.3.1** and **Rails 5.0.0**

 #### Installing the Site on your Local Machine